 See also: Library article for Yellow Fever

 An official yellow fever vaccination certificate may be required depending on your itinerary.
 Vaccination is usually recommended if you’ll be traveling in areas where there is risk of yellow fever transmission.

 - Requirement: A certificate proving yellow fever vaccination is required for travelers aged ≥ 9 months coming from countries with risk of YF transmission.
 This does not apply to airport transit stops (no exit through immigration checkpoint) in risk countries.

 - Official Status: listed by WHO as a country where YF transmission risk is present.

-Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis A, hepatitis B, influenza, measles, mumps, rubella, monkeypox, rabies, typhoid fever, or a one time polio booster if you haven't previously received one for travel.
+Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against COVID-19, Ebola virus disease, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, mpox, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 See also: Library article for Malaria